 So, here it is.
 My no-fail, perfect-to-me basil pesto.

 This is actually the first year I’ve grown enough basil to put together a full batch of pesto.
 Each year, without fail, my basil plant grows about three feet tall, but doesn’t grow out and produces a pretty pathetic crop of bright green basil leaves.
-By July, I’ve usually thrown in the towel and promised myself that I’ll do better next year.
+By July, I’ve usually thrown in the towel and promised myself I’ll do better next year.

 This year, what we did different was plant the basil in the ground instead of the pot, and much to our surprise it seemed to do the trick!
 I haven’t had to buy basil from the store all summer long, and I’m pretty much giddy with excitement.

-I think for a pesto recipe to be successful, you need to first start with quality basil.
+- Use high-quality basil.
 This means the leaves need to be vibrant green and plush, if any of your leaves are light green or starting to turn a murky color, throw them out, they’ll deter from the final product.

 Easy Basil Pesto